D - The Guru Granth Sahib Dictionary | Glossary

 righteousness, virtue, morality, goodness.

-Grammar: noun, nominative case; masculine, singular.
+Grammar : noun, nominative case; masculine, singular.

 dhari

-having placed; by placing.
+having kept, having placed; by keeping, by placing.

-Grammar: perfect participle (adverb).
+Grammar : perfect participle (adverb).

-Etymology: Apabhransh - dhari (having placed); Prakrit - dharaï/dharaaï (holds, catches); Pali - dharati (holds, supports); Sanskrit - dharati (धरति - holds, keeps).
+Etymology : Apabhransh - dhari (having placed); Prakrit - dharaï/dharaaï (holds, catches); Pali - dharati (holds, supports); Sanskrit - dharati (धरति - holds, keeps).

 dhariā